OkNHD for Teachers

-- NHD students outperform their non-NHD peers on state standardized tests, not only in social studies but reading, science, and math as well.
+- NHD students outperform their non-NHD peers on state standardized tests, not only in social studies but in reading, science, and math as well.

-- NHD students are better writers, who write with a purpose and real voice and marshal solid evidence to support their point of view.
+- NHD students are better writers who write with a purpose and real voice and marshal solid evidence to support their point of view.

 - NHD students are critical thinkers who can digest, analyze, and synthesize information.

 - NHD students learn twenty-first-century skills.
-They learn how to collaborate with team members, talk to experts, manage their time and persevere.
+They learn how to collaborate with team members, talk to experts, manage their time, and persevere.

 - NHD has a positive impact on students whose interests in academic subjects may wane in high school.